 So much of my own life has to do with my choices, analyzing them, questioning them, garnering feedback on what was right or wrong or stupid or perfectly planned.
 Predictably, I beat myself up a lot.
 But there are those times when the stars align in my life and I can feel it in my gut and my spirit.

 NOW is one of those times and this week I’ve experienced ALL the emotions.
 Fear, anxiety, frustration, outrage, relief, contentment, joy, hope, optimism, grief, determination and so on.
 I am so excited to see where life will takes me.
 I am letting go of negative things and trying new things with gusto.
-Hopefully the next steps for me won’t be years of silence followed by a lackluster Netflix miniseries, but if that happens, I promise to include the entire original cast, plus some interesting originals, fast talking and a satisfying conclusion.
+Hopefully the next steps for me won’t be years of silence followed by a lackluster Netflix miniseries, but if that happens, I promise to include the entire original cast, plus some interesting cameos, fast talking and a satisfying conclusion.
 Much like the original Gilmore Girls, which I’m on my way to watch.
 Again.

 My family and I (minus the tiniest guy) went to Chattanooga for the weekend, not knowing what to expect, but full of excitement.
 We all enjoy an adventure and I have a serious inexplicable need to see and touch every part of this country and other countries.
 I would like to put my two (bare) feet on the ground in every city in every country on Earth, if I could.
 I am comfortable at home, but I have a nomad’s heart.